 Diagnosis of Testicular Cancer

-During an excisional biopsy, a testicle is removed and the tissue is examined under a microscope.
+, a testicle is removed and the tissue is examined under a microscope.
 In most cases, testicles with suspicious masses seen on ultrasound are completely removed via the groin rather than through the scrotum.
 This helps minimize the potential for the spread of cancer cells if they are present.
 A biopsy is the only way to confirm a diagnosis.

 Staging of Testicular Cancer